davidc6/cs-knowledge/notes/os/process.md

 return-from-trap (a special instruction), which reverts back to user mode.
 This also passes control back to where the application left off.

+Some of most common system calls: read(), write(), open(), close(), fork(), exec()

+Both of the following create a child process:

+- fork() - (copy) duplicates the current process.

+- exec() - (replace) replaces the current process with a new program, changes the running program of the current process.
+All code (text) and data in the process is loss and replaced by the executable of the new program.

 #### OSes

 - illumos - https://illumos.org/